-GCPP is the Green Credit Purchase Price, which shall be equal to \$0.035 per kWh of NEO for the Term.
-For the avoidance of doubt the Green Credit Purchase Price shall not be subject to escalation for the Term.
+GCPP is the Green Credit Purchase Price, which for the first Agreement Year and each Agreement Year throughout the Term of the Agreement shall be equal to two cents (\$0.020) per kWh of NEO.

+Green Credit Purchase Price shall not be subject to escalation for the Term."